Relativistic perfect fluids near Kasner singularities: Symmetric hyperbolic Fuchsian systems and the singular initial value problem

 The proof of Theorem \ref{thm:mainresult} is given in \Sectionref{sec:proofs} below, but before we consider the proof, we first make a few observations.
 First, a direct application of \Theoremref{thm:mainresult} to the model problem \eqref{eq:6model6} would only address the case with \emph{zero asymptotic data} $\ut_*=0$, cf.~\eqref{eq:6model8}.
 However, this is no loss of generality since \Theoremref{thm:mainresult} can instead be applied to the equation for the \emph{remainder} $w=u-u_0$ defined from the original unknown $u$ and the leading-order term $u_0$ parametrised by the asymptotic data, e.g.\ $u_0(t)=t^b\ut_*$ in \eqref{eq:6model8}.
 In this way, we can obtain the solution \eqref{eq:6model8} to the model Fuchsian equation \eqref{eq:6model6} via an application of \Theoremref{thm:mainresult}.

-It is important property of Fuchsian systems, as one can see from the proof of \Theoremref{thm:mainresult} below, that solutions to the singular initial value problem \emph{can be approximated by solutions of the regular initial value problem} with arbitrary accuracy.
+It is an important property of Fuchsian systems, as we demonstrate in the proof of \Theoremref{thm:mainresult} below, that a solution to the singular initial value problem \emph{can be approximated on $[T_0,0)$ with arbitrary accuracy} by a solution of the (regular) initial value problem on intervals $[T_0,t_*]$ with suitable (regular) initial data imposed at sufficiently small (regular) times $t_*<0$.
 The central idea of the proof of Theorem~\ref{thm:mainresult} is to show that the sequence of solutions $u_{\matchtime}(t)$ generated by solving the {regular initial value problem} of \eqref{symivp.1} with zero Cauchy data $u_{\matchtime}(\matchtime)=0$ imposed at a monotonic sequence of positive times $\matchtime$ with $\matchtime\nearrow 0$ converges to a solution of the singular initial value problem.
-This idea was put forward in \cite{beyer2010b} and then used in \cite{ames2013a,ames2013b} to established the first existence proof of solutions of the singular initial value problem for quasilinear symmetric hyperbolic Fuchsian equations.
+This idea was put forward in \cite{beyer2010b} and then used in \cite{ames2013a,ames2013b} to establish the first existence proof of solutions of the singular initial value problem for quasilinear symmetric hyperbolic Fuchsian equations.
 Besides being a useful analytic technique, this approximation technique can be employed to construct numerical solutions of the singular initial value problem \cite{beyer2010b,beyer2011, beyer2020b}.